SemTex-H/mobile_robotics_engineer/module_5_assignment/README.md

 # Module 5 Assignment: Energy-Efficient Navigation and Robotic Arm Control (ROS 2)

-## Overview

-This assignment involves two main tasks:

-1. **Optimize Goal Selection and Path Planning** for the TurtleBot3 robot to reduce energy consumption.
-2. **Add a Position Controller to a Robotic Arm URDF** to allow accurate multi-joint motion via `ros2_control`.

----

 ## Task 2: Optimize Goal Selection and Path Planning